Modes of convergence

 In mathematics, there are many senses in which a sequence or a series is said to be convergent.
-This article describes various modes (senses or species) of convergence in the settings where they are defined.
-For a list of modes of convergence, see Modes of convergence (annotated index).

-Each of the following objects is a special case of the types preceding it: sets, topological spaces, uniform spaces, topological abelian group, normed spaces, Euclidean spaces, and the real/complex numbers.
-Also, any metric space is a uniform space.

 Elements of a topological space

 Convergence can be defined in terms of sequences in first-countable spaces.
 Nets are a generalization of sequences that are useful in spaces which are not first countable.
 Filters further generalize the concept of convergence.
 In metric spaces, one can define Cauchy sequences.
 Cauchy nets and filters are generalizations to uniform spaces.
 Even more generally, Cauchy spaces are spaces in which Cauchy filters may be defined.
 Convergence implies "Cauchy convergence", and Cauchy convergence, together with the existence of a convergent subsequence implies convergence.
 The concept of completeness of metric spaces, and its generalizations is defined in terms of Cauchy sequences.

 Series of elements in a topological abelian group

 In a topological abelian group, convergence of a series is defined as convergence of the sequence of partial sums.
 An important concept when considering series is unconditional convergence, which guarantees that the limit of the series is invariant under permutations of the summands.

 In a normed vector space, one can define absolute convergence as convergence of the series ($\Sigma|b_k|$).
 Absolute convergence implies Cauchy convergence of the sequence of partial sums (by the triangle inequality), which in turn implies absolute convergence of some grouping (not reordering).
 The sequence of partial sums obtained by grouping is a subsequence of the partial sums of the original series.
 The convergence of each absolutely convergent series is an equivalent condition for a normed vector space to be Banach (i.e.: complete).

 Absolute convergence and convergence together imply unconditional convergence, but unconditional convergence does not imply absolute convergence in general, even if the space is Banach, although the implication holds in $\mathbb{R}^d$.